Cal Raleigh Player Props: Mariners vs. Padres

 Cal Raleigh At The Plate

-- Raleigh is hitting .226 with 10 doubles, a triple, eight home runs and 20 walks.
+- Raleigh has 10 doubles, a triple, eight home runs and 20 walks while batting .221.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.